mont5piques/caldav_calendar_te/README.md

 _________________________________________________________________________________________

 Installation is pretty straight forward.
+I wouldn't use composer to install, just download repo from github and follow the directions below:

 Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change domain.ltd to your FQDN.
-'These URL's are already configured for the default calendar url for Nextcloud.'
+'These URL's are already configured for the default calendar url for Nextcloud assuming your cloud install is located in webroot.'

 Import sql schemas located in /driver/ folders to your database.